-This is an online course, delivered in the Blackboard learning management system (LMS).
-Students must be mindful of all course expectations, deliverables and due dates.
-All assignments and course interactions will utilize internet technologies.
+This is an in-person course, managed in the Blackboard learning management system (LMS).
+Students must be mindful of all course expectations, deliverables, and due dates.
+Many course interactions will utilize internet technologies.
 See "Technical Requirements" section for more information.